-We have to choose foods that we enjoy.
-As part of the fun, trying to balance meals with a combination of fruits and vegetables, high protein and carbohydrate foods can help us meet the nutrient needs to keep the immune system working and help us too. to keep our energy and blood sugar levels stable.
-In this way, we also avoid cracking!
+We need to choose foods that we enjoy.
+As part of the fun, seeking to balance meals with a combination of fruits and vegetables, foods high in protein and carbohydrates can help us meet nutrient needs to keep the immune system functioning properly and also help us. to keep our energy and blood sugar levels stable.
+This way, we also avoid cracking!

 It is also important to remember, especially in these difficult times, that staying healthy does not necessarily mean depriving yourself.

 Variety is the key to good nutrition.
 Eating just one of these foods will not be enough to fight a cold or flu, even if you eat them constantly.
 Pay attention to the portion size and the recommended daily intake so as not to consume too much of a single vitamin and too little of the others.

 Eating well is a good start, and there are other things you can do to protect yourself and your loved ones from the flu, colds, and other illnesses.
 These include reducing your sugar intake, staying hydrated, exercising regularly, getting enough sleep, and managing your stress levels.

 The little boost that helps you reach your full potential.